- Applicants must have earned an undergraduate degree from an accredited four-year college

 - Resumes and personal statements will be carefully considered by the Admissions Committee.

-- Completed applications are reviewed on a rolling basis throughout the year, and most
+applications are reviewed on a rolling basis and may take longer to process.

-- Applicants must submit an official transcript from each undergraduate and graduate
+- Applicants must submit transcripts from each undergraduate and graduate school attended.

 - International applicants must submit an official English translation or certified